wp-plugins/woocommerce-safircod/readme.txt

 compatibility edits
 show tracking code in thank you page change tax rate
+= 1.4 =
+some compatibility modify(up to Woocommerce 2.3.5)
+update tax rate

 = 1.2 =
 compatible with with new version of woocommerce. best performance with woocommerce 1.2.x and upper.